pandrey-fr/ac2art/neural_networks/core/dnn_api_doc.md

   basic ones.

-- The `_build_hidden_layers` method comes next, and is run to instanciate forward layers, recurrent units' stacks and signal filters following the architecture specified through the `layers_config` attribute.
+- The `_build_hidden_layers` method comes next, and is run to instantiate forward layers, recurrent units' stacks and signal filters following the architecture specified through the `layers_config` attribute.
 This method should not need overriding by any subclass, as it is a general way to build up hidden layers